RafaelReyesCarmona/TinyTrackGPS/README.md

   * MM - Mouth.
   * DD - Day.

-Low-Power the library is trying to used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
+`Low-Power` - the library is used to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
-But yet not implemented.
+Implemented in v0.4 first time and from v0.7.

 ## Accuracy